grain-lang/grain/stdlib/array.md

 forEachi : (((a, Number) -> Void), Array<a>) -> Void
 ```

-Iterates an array, calling an iterator function with each element.
+Iterates an array, calling an iterator function on each element.
 Also passes the index as the second argument to the function.

 Parameters: